chrisgleitze/dotfiles/README.md

 ## Setting up a WSL

-These are not detailed instruction but rather a to-do list for when I set up a new WSL distro.
+This is not a detailed instruction but rather a to-do list for me when I set up a new WSL distro.
+See the [WSL folder in this repo](/WSL) for the config files I use in my Linux distros.

 install WSL distro